-noop is a young Linux distribution.
+noop is a relatively young Linux distribution.

 noop is not based off any existing distribution, it's packages are built from source.

-It also supports rolling releases and it has its own build system and package manager: bldr and pkgr, respectively (creative, I know).
+Supports rolling releases and it has its own build system and package manager: bldr and pkgr, respectively (creative, I know).

 1) Fix dependency problems.
 (2013-11-26: These have now been fixed across x86_64 and i686)